 Blood and urine tests are also important.
 These tests can help provide evidence of the underlying cause by showing whether you have an infection or whether your levels of calcium or uric acid are too high.

-When kidney stones are treated without doing anything about the underlying cause, they often come back.
+When kidney stones are treated without doing anything about the cause, they often come back.
 The best thing to do will depend on what type of kidney stones you have.
 It can help to keep track of the kidney stones that you pass in your urine.
 One way to do this is to use a filter or sieve to catch them when you urinate.
 Kidney stones that have been surgically removed are analyzed at a laboratory.

 Experts generally recommend drinking enough fluids to produce two liters (about 8.5 cups) of urine per day.
 Depending on the cause, you might also be advised to eat a diet low in oxalate, salt, meat or protein.
 Medication that can affect the pH level of your urine or lower the levels of calcium or uric acid may also be an option.
 The best ways to prevent kidney stones will also depend on your individual risk of getting them again.